eyalz800/zpp_bits/README.md

 ```
 Note that `object_1, object_2, ...` are the non-static data members of your class.

-* Here is an example of a person class - a person has a name and an age:
+* Here is the example of a person class again with explicit serialization function:
 ```cpp
 struct person
 {